Monday, February 29, 2016

 Montana

-I took pictures everywhere in the park of the kids.
+I took pictures of the kids everywhere in the park.

 Deibert Park was the next place we went to.

-We walked on the trail there were signs everywhere along the trail about the animals that they one might see along the trail.
+We walked on the trail, and there were signs everywhere about the animals one might see along the way.

 Sculptures in Deibert Park